"She's right! We all talk like Maurice Chevalier! Hon-hon-hon!"

 - The narrator on SpongeBob SquarePants, who is a reference to Jacques Cousteau.

-- In some TV documentaries and news broadcasts, real-life French people are often dubbed while using Maurice Chevalier accents.
+- In some TV documentaries and news broadcasts, real-life French people are often dubbed while using Maurice Chevalier accents (presumably because that's the French interpreter's natural accent in English).
 This often comes across as comical instead of being serious.

 - Certain French actors in English movies speak with this accent, including Jean Reno.